-- IO0 IO3 are used for Quad SPI instructions (ordering -IQ); /HOLD (or /RESET) function is only available for Standard/Dual SPI (Ordering -IM). - 2.
-The /RESET pin is a dedicated hardware reset pin regardless of device settings or operation states.
-If the hardware reset function is not used, this pin can be left floating or connected to VCC in the system.
+2. IO0 - IO3 are used for Quad SPI instructions, /HOLD (or /RESET) functions are only available for Standard/Dual SPI.

+3. The /RESET pin on SOIC-16 package is a dedicated hardware reset pin regardless of device settings.
+If the reset function is not used, this pin can be left floating in the system.